 Another very good question with a very serious answer.
 Most people that try drugs do it for social reasons, but after your first time doing that drug, you will most likely become addicted to that drug.
 Each time that individual does that drug, it increases the chances that it will become an addiction.
 That leads to not being able to control your impulses, like wanting that drug.
 For instance, the brain is the command center of your body.
 It controls pretty much everything you do, including when you are sleeping.
 The brain is made up of many parts that all work together as a team.
 Each of these parts have a different, but specific job to complete.
 When drugs enter the brain, they can interrupt work and change how the brain performs its jobs.
 These changes are what lead to compulsive drug use.
 Now, drugs affect three primary areas of the brain:

-the cerebral cortex is the outer part of the brain that makes up about three fourths of the entire brain, at least for humans.
+The brain stem is in charge of all the functions in our body needed to stay alive-breathing, circulating blood, and digesting food.
+It also links to the spinal cord, which controls muscle movements and also let's the brain know what's happening to the body/ The limbic stem links brain structures that control emotional responses, such as the feeling of pleasure when we eat something that we really like. the cerebral cortex is the outer part of the brain that makes up about three fourths of the entire brain, at least for humans.
 It is divided into four lobes which control specific functions like processing information from our senses and the ability to think, make decisions, etc.

 The brain is affected in many ways by the use of drugs.
 Drugs basically work in the brain by invading its commmunication system and interfering with the way nerve cells normally send, receive, and process information.
 Although all drugs have that affect on the brain, there are many different outcomes on what exactly it will do to the brain.
 For instance, drugs like marijuana and heroin activate neurons (nerve cells that work nonstop to send and receive messages) because of the fact that their chemical structures mimic a natural neurotransmitter.
 Therefore, they can "fool" receptors and lock onto them, which activates the nerve cell.
 Since they don't work the same way as a natural neurotransmitter, as a result, the neurons end up sending abnormal messages through the brain.
 Other drugs including amphetamine cause nerve cells to release very large amounts of natural neurotransmitters or prevent the normal recycling of these brain chemicals.
 This leads to an exaggerated message in the brain which ultimately creates a lot of problems on the communication channels.
 This effect is like the difference between someone whispering in your ear versus someone shouting in a microphone.
 Although different drugs trigger different reactions, all drugs affect the brain's "reward" circuit, which is part of the limbic system.
 When a normal "reward" circuit is working like it should, it responds to enjoyable experiences by releasing dopamine, which creates feelings of pleasure, and tells the brain that this is something important (to pay attention and remember it).
 When you start doing drugs, they hijack this system and cause unusually large amounts of dopamine to flood the system.
 This can sometimes last for a long time compared to what happens when a natural reward stimulates dopamine.
 This flood of dopamine is what causes the euphoria or "high" that is associated with taking the drug.